Bad Bears: Counterfeit Pandas

 Copy •••••• •• • •••• •• •• •• •••••Genuine

-A Blizzard of Bogus Bears!
+A Blizzard of Bogus Silver Bears!

 A large quantity of Panda imposters hit eBay yesterday.
 I listed the item numbers of the ones I found on the Chinese Coin Forum.
 Here is a side-by-side photo of a couple of these bogus bears and a genuine Panda.
 I'll post photos of the other dates as time permits.